japanninja74/OS_embedded-LINUX-crypto-core/README.md

 # embedded-LINUX-crypto-core
 This material was originally developed as part of an assignment of the Operating Systems course delivered at Politecnico di Torino by Prof. Stefano Di Carlo and Prof. Alessio Carpegna.
+This repo has been created by group #5 of the course.
 ## Introduction
-This repo has been created by group #5 of the OS course.
 This repo describes the complete workflow in order to get an embedded system working on the Pynq Z2, starting from complete scratch.
 The flow is organized as a laboratory experience where you'll learn how to create,package and finally boot an embedded linux image that supports a custom hardware application.
 <br>